-Unit No: 8 - Iı ntroduction to Child Development Grading Descriptors Learning Outcome 1 Pass Create a timeline showing the sequence of child development from birth to seven years.
-Include one relevant milestone for each age range (e.g. physical, intellectual, language, emotional and social development).
-Use sources for research and paraphrase the research into own words Outline three factors which may affect development and state how development might be affected Briefly outline two reasons why early years practitioners observe Merit children Learners will summarise expected patterns of child development.
-Create a timeline showing the sequence of child development from birth to seven years.
-Include two relevant milestones for each age range (e.g. physical, intellectual, language, emotional and social development).
-Use referenced sources for research and paraphrase the research into own words.
-Describe three factors which may affect development and state 2 how it might be affected.
+Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 1 Pass Create a timeline showing the sequence of child development from birth to seven years.
+Include five relevant milestones for each area of development (e.g. physical, intellectual, language, emotional and social) to show a sequence.
+Outline the term 'holistic' development.
+Outline three factors which may affect development and state how development might be affected.
+Briefly outline two reasons why early years practitioners observe children.
+Merit Create a timeline showing the sequence of child development from birth to seven years.
+Include seven relevant milestones for each area of development (e.g. physical, intellectual, language, emotional and social) to show a sequence.
+Provide the source of reference.
+Describe the term 'holistic' development.
+Describe three factors which may affect development and state how development might be affected.
 Outline two reasons why early years practitioners observe children.
 Distinction Create a timeline showing the sequence of child development from birth to seven years.
-Include two relevant milestones for each age range (e.g. physical, intellectual, language, emotional and social development) as well as an explanation of the holistic nature of the development.
-Use three referenced sources for research, paraphrase the research into own words and produce a reference list.
-Describe three factors which may affect development and state how it might be affected both positively and negatively.
-Outline three reasons why early years practitioners observe children and explain how observations relate to assessment and planning.
+Include ten relevant milestones for each area of development (e.g. physical, intellectual, language, emotional and social) to show a sequence.
+Accurately reference the source.
+Describe, in detail, the term 'holistic' development.
+Describe three factors which may affect development and state how development might be affected both positively and negatively.
+Outline three reasons why early years practitioners observe children and explain how observation relates to assessment and planning.

-Unit No: 8 - Introduction to Child Development Grading Descriptors Learning Outcome 2 Learners will demonstrate the ability to complete observations.
-Complete two observations from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
-Identify the aims of the observations, record what you see the Pass child do and hear them say, in line with confidentiality.
-Produce your recorded observations signed by the setting Merit Complete two observations from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
-Attempt two different methods.
-Identify the aims of the observations, accurately record what you see the child do and hear them say.
+Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 2 Learners will demonstrate the ability to complete observations. ý Complete one observation from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
+Pass Identify the aims of the observations, record what you see the child do and hear them say, in line with confidentiality.
+Learners will Demonstrate the ability to complete observations.
+1 Complete two observations from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
+Merit Identify the aims of the observations, accurately record what you see the child do and hear them say.
 Do this objectively and in line with confidentiality.
-Produce your recorded observations signed by the setting.
+Learners will demonstrate the ability to complete observations.
 Distinction Complete two observations from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
 Use at two different methods.
-Identify the aims of the observations, accurately record what you see the child do and hear them say, what resources they use and who they interact with.
+Dis Identify the aims of the observations, accurately record what you see the child do and hear them say, what resources they use.
 Do this objectively and in line with confidentiality.
-Produce your recorded observations signed by the setting.

-Unit No: 8 - Introduction to Child Development Grading Descriptors Learning Outcome 3 Evaluate the observations.
-Use sources of information to assess the child's current stage in Pass Use sources of information to assess the child's current stage in each area of development and suggest next steps for the child in this area.
-Describe one observation method used and identify some aspects that went well and others where improvements can be made.
-Learners will evaluate observations and justify suggested next steps.
-Merit Evaluate the observations.
-Use sources of information to assess the child(ren)'s current stage in each area of development and recommend next steps for the child(ren) in these areas; directly link your assessment and next steps to the EYFS.
-Describe both observation methods used and identify aspects that went well and others where improvements can be made.
-Learners will evaluate observations and justify suggested next steps. • Evaluate the observations.
-Distinction Use relevant sources of information to assess the child(ren)'s current stage in all areas of development and recommend next steps for the child(ren) in these areas; directly link your assessment and next steps to the EYFS.
-Describe the observation methods used and identify aspects that went well.
-Give an explanation as to how each method can be used effectively.
+Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 3 Pass Evaluate the observations using sources of information to assess the child's current stage of development and suggest next steps for the child in this area.
+Outline the observation method used and identify what went well using this method and what you will change next time you use this method.
+Merit Evaluate the observations using sources of information to assess the child's current stage in each area of development; directly link your assessment and next steps to the EYFS; recommend next steps for the child and reasons for these recommendations.
+Describe the observation method used and identify what went well using this method and what you will change next time you use this method.
+Distinction Evaluate the observations using relevant sources of information to assess the child's current stage, in each area of development, recommend next steps for the child in these areas; directly link your assessment and next steps to the EYFS.
+Describe the observation methods used and identify what went well using these methods and what you will change next time you use these methods.

-Unit No: 8 - Introduction to Child Development
+Unit 8 Introduction to Child Development